CadiZhang/cadizhang/README.md

 <!--Header and subheading-->
 <h1 align="left"><b>Hi!</b><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="45"><b> My name is Cadi Zhang</b></h1>
 <p>I'm building Morpheus, a new way of developing games using multimodal agents 🤖.
-These days, I'm obsessed with AI and its applications in gaming infrastructure, user-generated content, and interactive video.
+These days, I'm obsessed with AI and its applications in gaming infrastructure, user-generated content, and spatial intelligence.
 I love video editing 🎬, photography 📸, reading 📚, drawing 🎨, and coding games 👾!</p>
 <p>Send me a message if you'd like to chat.
 I'm always happy to support others and hear different ideas! ✌️</p>

 <!--my bio information-->